 How to Color Correct Video Efficiently in Premiere Pro

-In this lesson from David Bode’s How to Color Correct Video in Premiere you will learn best practices for working on your footage.
+In this lesson from David Bode’s How to Color Correct Video in Premiere you will learn practices for working on your footage.

 Video Editing Workflow